lucee/lucee-docs/docs/00.home/homepage.md

 ## Lucee on YouTube

-We also have a channel on YouTube where you can find further tutorials and tips: [https://www.youtube.com/channel/UCdsCTvG8-gKUu4zA309EZYA](https://www.youtube.com/channel/UCdsCTvG8-gKUu4zA309EZYA)
+We also have a channel on YouTube where you can find further tutorials and tips: [Lucee YouTube Channel](https://www.youtube.com/channel/UCdsCTvG8-gKUu4zA309EZYA)